Penalized Euclidean Distance Regression: Penalized Euclidean distance

-where the columns of the matrix $\tilde X$ are a subset of the set of columns of the entire design matrix $X$, so $\tilde X$ is associated with a subset of indices $\tilde{\mathfrak{J}}\subset\{1,2,\ldots,p\}$ and $\tilde\beta$ is a vector whose dimension is equal to the cardinality of $\tilde{\mathfrak{J}}.$ We call the columns in $\tilde X$ the ``drivers" of the model.
-We make the observation that in general, $\tilde{\mathfrak{J}}$ may not be unique since an underdetermined system could have solutions with different sparsity patterns, even if the degree of the optimal sparsity (model size) is the same.
-However, in the signal reconstruction problem that we consider, where a penalty on the parameters is introduced, we shall assume that there is a unique solution.
-The cardinality of $\tilde{\mathfrak{J}}$ is assumed to be less than the number of observations and it is desirable that the columns of $\tilde X$ are linearly independent.
-When $p$ is much greater than $|\tilde{\mathfrak{J}}|$ a huge challenge is to detect the set of irrelevant columns, i.e. the variables that are not needed for efficiently controlling the response $Y$.
+where the columns of the matrix $X^*$ are a subset of the set of columns of the entire design matrix $X$, so $X^*$ is associated with a subset of indices ${\mathfrak{J}^*}\subset\{1,2,\ldots,p\}$ and $\tilde\beta^*$ is a subvector of $\beta^*$ with the zero elements removed whose dimension is equal to the cardinality of $\mathfrak{J}^*.$ In general, if we try to minimize $\| Y - X^* \tilde\beta^* \|$ over choices of $\mathfrak{J}^*$ and vectors $\tilde\beta^*$, the optimal choice of $\mathfrak{J}^*$ may not be unique since an under-determined system could have solutions with different sparsity patterns, even if the degree of the optimal sparsity (model size) is the same.
+However, in the signal reconstruction problem that we consider where a penalty on the parameters is introduced, we will show that under some assumptions we can approximate $\beta^*$ in probability.
+The cardinality of $\mathfrak{J}^*$ (denoted by $|\mathfrak{J}^*|$) is assumed to be less than the number of observations and when $p$ is much greater than $|\mathfrak{J}^*|$ a huge challenge is to detect the set of irrelevant columns, namely the variables that correspond to the position of the null components of $\beta^*$ and thus, not needed for efficiently controlling the outcomes $Y$.